Balmy-protocol/earn-core/README.md

 ### Reward Token

 Like we said before, a position will deposit an asset, and generate yield in one or more tokens.
-We'll use the term "reward tokens" to refer to the tokens that are being generated, but are not the asset.
+We'll use the term "reward tokens" to refer to the tokens that are generating yield, but are not the asset.

 ### Strategies